Frequently Asked Questions

 • Reconnaissance ahead of planned operations

-• Supporting public order operations, including through live feed of video to commanders on the ground
+• Supporting public order operations, including live feeds of video to commanders on the ground

 • Assisting with vehicle pursuits